Same Same But Different NZ

 The contest history includes The Wallace Foundation Short Fiction Contest, which was first awarded in 2016, after a couple of years as the express writing contest.
 It gives New Zealand LGBTQI writers an opportunity to prove their creative skills and to publish and publicise their work in a safe and supportive environment.
 At the Auckland Writers Festival in 2019, Queer American Writer, Alexander Chee encouraged us all to write stories and enter contests because in doing so we find our own voices and gain satisfaction irrespective of the result of the competition.

 Finding Your Future in Aotearoa today

 “Finding your future in Aotearoa today” is our theme.
 Other than a word limit of 2000 words there are no other creative restrictions; excellence is what is being looked for and LGBTQI subject matter may be approached tangentially.
 Past winners have demonstrated craftmanship and good storytelling.
 We are not looking for flag waving or sob stories: fiction is about inventiveness, imagination and the power and use of language.

 The word limit is a maximum of 2000 words and should not be exceeded.
 Stories must exceed 1200 words.
-Our judges, yet to be announced, will have mana in both the writing community and the LGBTQI worlds.
+Our judges this year are Simie Simpson and Michael Giacon.
+Simie is a librarian and was a judge for the 2019 NZ Post Book Awards, while Michael is a poet, teacher and mentor in creative writing.
+Both have mana in the writing community and the LGBTQI worlds.
 They are looking for outstanding sparks of creative brilliance.
 The judges’ decision is final.